-Revenue raising A copy of the Municipality's Revenue Enhancement Strategy to be attached to the IDP strategies A copy of the credit control and debt collection policy to be attached to the IDP Asset Management Strategies A copy of the Municipality's Asset Management Strategy is attached to this IDP Capital Financing Strategies The capital financing strategies of the municipality focus on: The upgrading, repair and maintenance of aging infrastructure.
+Revenue raising A copy of the Municipality's Revenue Enhancement Strategy is available on request. strategies A copy of the credit control and debt collection policy is available on request.
+Asset Management Strategies A copy of the Municipality's Asset Management Strategy is available on request.
+Capital Financing Strategies The capital financing strategies of the municipality focus on: The upgrading, repair and maintenance of aging infrastructure.
 Servicing of identified service sites in terms of the human settlements plan for the municipality Upgrading and expansion of infrastructure according to Council priorities.
-The priority capital projects of the municipality are reflected in par.
-4.11.2 above.
 Operating financing strategies A copy of the Budget policy is available upon request.
 A copy of the Indigent Policy is available upon request Strategies to enhance cost-effectiveness Achieving economy by ensuring that appropriate procurement mechanisms and control measures are in place to obtain resources (the required inputs to the management process) at the right quality and quantity at the cheapest possible price (cost);; Achieving efficiency by putting in place and ensuring the application of institutional control that promote the effective utilisation of and supervision over the activities of resources required to performed (or enable the municipality to perform) the activities required to achieve its IDP goals and objectives; and Achieving effectiveness by measuring progress towards goal-achievement and putting in place appropriate performance assessment and monitoring and evaluation mechanisms to measure the extent of goal-achievement.